Skip to Content

 When I went to work on this challenge I looked through my fridge, freezer, and pantry to see what I had knocking around.
 I found frozen wild blueberries, oats, and applesauce and I knew a breakfast/dessert was in our future.

-These wild blueberry bars are a favorite in my house.
-I have been making a version of them for years, but when I saw the ingredients I had knocking around, I decided to make them healthier by cutting down on the sugar, adding whole wheat flour, and swapping out half of the butter for applesauce.
+These wild blueberry bars are a fantastic example of a lot of the tips I gave above.
+You see, they are based on a dessert recipe that I had been making for years.
+But, when I saw the ingredients I had knocking around, I decided to make a healthier version.
+I cut down on the sugar, added whole wheat flour, and swapped out half of the butter for applesauce.

 Wild Blueberry Breakfast Bars